PTSD: The Tip of the Iceberg in Adaptation to Complex Trauma

 PTSD in Children

 In research on children exposed to trauma, PTSD has been shown to occur even less frequently than in adults.
-Services evaluation data collected by the National Child Traumatic Network indicate that trauma-treatment-seeking children and adolescents in the United States are exposed on average to three or more types of traumatic experiences that are predominantly inflicted intentionally by others, chronic or recurrent nature, and begin early in childhood.
-Most of these children suffer from a wide range of other difficulties, conditions and impairments.
+In a national survey conducted by Dr. Joseph Spinazzola and his colleagues, trauma-treatment-seeking children and adolescents in the United States receiving services through the National Child Traumatic Stress Network were found to have been exposed on average to three or more types of interpersonal trauma that were predominantly chronic or recurrent in nature, and that typically began in early childhood.
+Most of these children suffer from a wide range of other difficulties, conditions, and impairments.
 And yet, while many of these youth exhibit some symptoms of PTSD, only about 1 in 4 meet full criteria for this diagnosis.
 For many of these children, PTSD is merely the tip of the iceberg.

 The Top Five